CobayaSampler/cobaya/docs/likelihoods.rst

 Implementing your own *external* likelihood class
 --------------------------------------------------

-Instead of including the likelihood within the standard Cobaya likelihood modules, you may wish to make an external package that can be redistributed easily.
+Instead of including the likelihood within the standard Cobaya likelihoods, you may wish to make an external package that can be redistributed easily.
 To do this you make a package containing a class defined exactly the same way as for internal likelihoods above (inheriting from :class:`Likelihood` as documented below).
 For example if you have a package called *mycodes*, containing a likelihood class called MyLike in *mycodes.mylikes*, when running Cobaya you can